 While you hope that every day on the job will go smoothly, that’s rarely the case.
 Paramedics are constantly working in emergency situations that are stressful and fast-changing, where speed can mean the difference between life and death.

 When mistakes happen, regardless of whether they’re your fault or a patient wrongly believes you were negligent during their transport, you can find yourself on the wrong end of a lawsuit.
 Even giving medical advice to a friend or assisting someone while off duty can leave you exposed to litigation.

 Just one lawsuit can be devastating to your financial well-being, so finding the right paramedic insurance is crucial.
-An independent agent in the Trusted Choice® network can help determine what coverages you should carry to ensure you’re fully protected as you perform your duties as a paramedic.
+An independent insurance agent can help determine what coverages you should carry to ensure you’re fully protected as you perform your duties as a paramedic.

 Paramedics should have professional liability insurance when they need protection from mistakes or negligence that could result in financial loss.
 There are several types of professional liability, but when looking for paramedic insurance, medical malpractice is usually the most relevant.